wondrousWebWorks/burgersaurus-rex/testing.md

 - Verify that using the search input redirects the user to the **Menu** app which displays the relevant results or a message stating that no results were found :heavy_check_mark:
 - Confirm that the navbar's height and background colour changes when scrolling past a specified height on screen :heavy_check_mark:
 - Confirm that the navbar stays fixed at the top of the screen and is displayed on top of all other site content :heavy_check_mark:

+### Theme Selector

+- Verify that the **Theme Selector** is displayed as a fixed circle on the bottom right of the screen :heavy_check_mark:
+- Click on **Theme Selector** to confirm the animation of *theme options* works by translating them from off-screen to on-screen :heavy_check_mark:
+- Confirm that each *theme option* is displayed with the correct border and background colours :heavy_check_mark:
+- Verify that hovering over a *theme option* triggers a vertical translation animation :heavy_check_mark:
+- Verify that clicking on a theme sets the colours across the site to the selected theme's colours :heavy_check_mark:
+- Verify that clicking on the *dark mode* option triggers the dark background on all pages and adjust font colour where necessary to make it legible :heavy_check_mark:
+- Confirm that the selected theme and dark mode selections persists across different app pages :heavy_check_mark:

 ## Behaviour of Site Components